stap(1) — Linux manual page

 --compatible VERSION

-Suppress recent script language or tapset changes which
+Suppress recent script language or tapset changes which are

-to run.
+run.
 See the DEPRECATION section for more details.

 --check-version